TomoLPT/Truss_FEA/README.md

 (2, 5) ==> bar element from node at index 2 and 5

 #### Young's Modulus (E)
-Only E value can be defined to be assigned to all elements
+Only one E value can be defined to be assigned to all elements
 Value in kN/m2

 #### Bar area